foxlau/react-router-v7-monorepo/packages/ui/README.md

 # @workspace/ui

-A collection of reusable UI components for Frontree projects, built with Radix UI and styled with Tailwind CSS.
+A collection of reusable UI components for Frontree projects, built with Radix UI, styled with Tailwind CSS, and powered by [shadcn/ui](https://ui.shadcn.com/).

 ## Installation